nathanvda/cocoon/README.markdown

 > Please note that for rails 4 you will need at least v1.2.0 or later.

+### Rails 6/Webpacker

+Add the componanion package

+    yarn add @nathanvda/cocoon

+and then in your `app/javascripts/packs/application.js` you should add

+    require("jquery")
+    require("@nathanvda/cocoon")

+> Note: there are alternative npm packages, which might better suit your needs.
+E.g. some offer the cocoon functionality without using jquery (search for `cocoon + vanilla` --I found three packages on npm already).
+Obviously you are free to use those, however the code samples in this README will (still) rely on jquery.

 ### Rails 3.1+/Rails 4/Rails 5

 Add the following to `application.js` so it compiles to the asset pipeline: